cat protection

 Image by: Pikist

-Whatever style of cat enclosure you pick, make sure it fits your cat’s needs.
+Whatever style of cat enclosure you pick, ensure it fits your cat’s needs and provides cat protection.
 If your cat loves to climb, install a sturdy cat tower.
-Shy cats need a cubby hole to nap in, so they feel safe.
-Don’t forget to buy flooring materials for the cat patio if you’re building from scratch.
+Shy cats need a cubby hole to nap in to feel safe and secure.
+Don’t forget to buy flooring materials for the cat patio if you’re building from scratch, ensuring it offers both comfort and cat protection.
 Choose a material that won’t heat up too much during the day.
-The grass is a good option if your cat isn’t allergic.
+The grass is a good option if your cat isn’t allergic, and it provides natural cat protection.

-Before you let your cats out to play, toss a few of their favorite toys inside.
-The familiar scent will help them relax in the new space.
-Supervise their first few visits to ensure they’re having fun.
-Give your cat enclosure an inspection once a month.
-Check for loose boards, rust, or a hole in the screening.
+Before you let your cats out to play, toss a few of their favorite toys inside the enclosure.
+The familiar scent will help them relax in the new space while enjoying the added cat protection.
+Supervise their first few visits to ensure they’re having fun and adapting well to the new enclosure.
+Give your cat enclosure an inspection once a month to check for loose boards, rust, or any holes in the screening that could compromise the cat protection it offers.

 Cats are amazing friends, but they are friends who need to stay inside.
 Keeping them in your home or cat enclosures is best for everyone.
 With your feline friend safe inside, the native wildlife can rest easy.
 You’ll also sleep better knowing they’re well-protected.

-Don’t afraid to get creative with your cat enclosure plans.
-Go ahead and make a realistic tree climbing post.
+Don’t be afraid to get creative with your cat enclosure plans.
+Go ahead and make a realistic tree-climbing post.
 Your cat deserves the best.
 For more tips on keeping your furry companions happy, visit our Pets archive.

 LEAVE A REPLY